koding/kdlearn/guides/permanent-shared-vm/index.md

 real-time and sharing the IDE and Terminal.

 > type:tip
-> This feature is only available for accounts with a paid plan (hobbyist, developer or pro level).
+> This feature is only available for accounts with a paid plan (hobbyist, developer or professional).
-> Paid accounts can initiate the share however, the recipient can be a free account or a paid account.
+> Even though a paid account is required to start the sharing, a free account can receive a shared
+> VM.

 that as a paid plan owner, you can share your VM with another paid or free plan account.
 >